shanraisshan/Notes/Abbreviation/README.md

 Quotes|Description
 :-:|:-:
-Don't call us, we'll call you|Hollywood Principle
-Fire and forget|UDP, async
 Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand|Martin Fowler (Book: Refactoring)
+Arguments are passed while Parameters are received|[-> details](https://stackoverflow.com/a/46360559/4754141) Don't call us, we'll call you|Hollywood Principle
+Fire and forget|UDP, async
-When you're abstract, be abstract all the way|https://en.wikipedia.org/wiki/Prefactoring Sometimes it is the people whom no one imagines anything of who do the things that no one can imagine|Alan Turing Splitters can be lumped more easily than lumpers can be split|https://en.wikipedia.org/wiki/Prefactoring Use the client’s language|https://en.wikipedia.org/wiki/Prefactoring
+Sometimes it is the people whom no one imagines anything of who do the things that no one can imagine|Alan Turing Splitters can be lumped more easily than lumpers can be split|https://en.wikipedia.org/wiki/Prefactoring Use the client’s language|https://en.wikipedia.org/wiki/Prefactoring When you're abstract, be abstract all the way|https://en.wikipedia.org/wiki/Prefactoring

+# SIMILARITY

+Words
+:-:
+object, instance
+parameter, argument
+function, method, procedure, routine property, attribute, field, variable, member

 # OPERATORS